All Episodes

 They rushed out Mother Rodham.

-And they rushed out daughter rather, rushed out Chelsea, uh, who up till now is supposed to be, you know, off-limits.
+They rushed out Chelsea, who up till now has supposed to be, you know, off limits.

-But there was a picture of Chelsea and Mrs. uh Mrs. Rodham uh at a at a Clinton rally, and I saw a little cartoon uh uh bubbles placed on the pictures.
+But there was a picture of Chelsea and Mrs. Rodham at a Clinton rally.

 I hate Oprah.

-I do too, they were saying to uh to each other.
+They were saying to each other.

 Could we go to audio soundbite number five, Mr. Broadcast Engineer?

-It's a website that focuses on African American issues.
+It's a website that focuses on African-American issues.

-Former UN ambassador Andrew Young, the guest, an audience member says two words, Barack Obama.
+Former UN Ambassador Andrew Young, the guest, an audience member, says two words, Barack Obama.

 Would you care to comment?